holgerbrandl/krangl/docs/roadmap.md

 * [ ] `krangl.head` should use view instead of copy
 * [ ] `krangl.SimpleDataFrame.addColumn` should avoid `toMutatbleList`
 * [ ] `get rid of other `toMutableList` and use view instead
+* [ ] More consistent use of List vs using arrays as column datastore (see [array vs list](http://stackoverflow.com/questions/716597/array-or-list-in-java-which-is-faster)).
+This would avoid array conversion which are omnipresent in the API at the moment.

 References
 * https://softwarecave.org/2014/03/19/views-in-java-collections-framework/

 Future Plans
 -------------

 https://github.com/holgerbrandl/krangl/issues